justanotherfoundry/freemix-glyphsapp/README.md

 - It is sufficient to enter the beginning of the glyph name, e.g. "deg" for "degree".

+### Insert Glyph

+Same as “Insert Glyph to Background” but the glyph is inserted into the active (foreground) layer, not in the background

 ### Mask to Master

 Simulates the good ol' Mask to Master function we know from FontLab